August 2025

 April 2025

-Antitrust Investigation - End of Life Vehicle Market - Cartel
+Antitrust LITIGATION - End-of-Life Vehicle Market - Cartel

 The European Commission has imposed fines totaling approximately €458 million for a cartel between 15 major car manufacturers and the European Automobile Manufacturers’ Association (ACEA).
 Mercedes-Benz received full immunity for revealing the cartel and avoided fine of around €35 million.
 ACEA played a central role in facilitating the cartel by organizing numerous meetings and communications among the participating manufacturers.